Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Experimental Validation

 Fig.~\ref{fig:mission_success} shows mission success rates with Wilson 95\% confidence intervals across all five scenarios.
 In $S1$ ($m=2, R=0.87$), all four methods pass certification.
 When $R < 1$, even the Naive allocation $k=m$ provides enough spares to cover all replacement requests.

 In $S2$ ($m=2, R=1.59$) and $S_3$ ($m=4, R=2.15$), Naive allocation fails certification while Duty-Cycle, Erlang-B, and Proposed continue to pass.
 These scenarios mark the onset of sustained replacement pressure ($R > 1$), where minimal redundancy is no longer sufficient.
-However, at these fleet scales, Duty-Cycle and Erlang-B still maintain adequate feasibility margins to achieve certification-level reliability.
+However, at these fleet scales, Duty-Cycle and Erlang-B still maintain adequate feasibility margins for certification-level reliability.

 In $S4$ ($m=7, R=3.30$), Duty-Cycle fails certification (WLB 11.6\%), with empirical success falling to 13.6\%.
 The ceiling function yields $\lceil 3.30 \rceil = 4$, resulting in an allocation of $k=28$ spares.
-This exactly matches the maximum recovery pipeline capacity predicted by Proposition 1, placing Duty-Cycle at the feasibility boundary and leaving no tolerance for stochastic variability.
+This exactly matches the maximum recovery pipeline capacity predicted by Proposition 1, placing Duty-Cycle at the zero-margin boundary identified in Section IV-B, where any timing perturbation tips the schedule into exhaustion.
 Erlang-B and Proposed both pass certification.

 In $S5$ ($m=10, R=3.39$), Erlang-B fails certification (WLB 67.0\%), achieving only 69.9\% empirical success.
 Proposed passes certification (WLB 99.3\%), achieving 99.8\% empirical success.
 Erlang-B allocates $k=46$ spares, four fewer than the Proposed fleet of $k=50$.
 This difference of four produces a qualitative reliability transition: Erlang-B operates below the feasibility threshold, while Proposed remains safely above it.
 Duty-Cycle fails almost completely, achieving only 0.2\% success (WLB 0.1\%).